 In that NY Times exposé, Paul Worsey, an expert in explosives engineering at the Missouri University of Science and Technology, said the compound shouldn’t be used in airbags and is more suitable for large demolitions in mining and construction.

-Over time, more and more manufacturers began to use the cheaper Takata airbags and now 1 in 7 cars on American roads have them.
+Over time, more manufacturers began to use the cheaper Takata airbags, and now, one in seven cars on American roads has them.

 Recall Size Grows

-The first recall included only 6 makes of vehicles.
-In October 2016 it was announced that Toyota was issuing a recall for many of their vehicles.
-By December 2016, 34 vehicle makes had been recalled and NHTSA expected there would be 70 million vehicles recalled by 2020.
+The first recall included only six makes of vehicles.
+In October 2016, it was announced that Toyota was issuing a recall for many of its vehicles.
+By December 2016, 34 vehicle makes had been recalled, and NHTSA expected there would be 70 million vehicles recalled by 2020.
 On January 6, 2017, Takata added an additional 1.3 million vehicles to the recall list.
 It is likely more will follow.

 Shortages Hinder Replacement